fjcalzado/library-ts-boilerplate/readme.md

   * TSLint, to highlight linter errors on your code.
   * Prettier, it will allow to auto format document using prettier instead (`Shift + Alt + F`.
 Once installed, remember to check option `TSLint integration` to true for a better experience.

+## Workflow
+The typical workflow would be:
+* `npm install` to start developing.
+  * You can make use of `npm typecheck`, `npm test`, or `npm link` at your convenience while developing.
+  * Of course, you can also expand these scripts, e.g.: start a dev server.
+* `npm run build` to build all final artifacts within the `build` folder.
+This will be the entry point to be published.
+As you can see, source code and configuration files have been excluded.
+Only built artifacts are present.
+  * Note: the build process will automatically run type checking.
+* `npm prerelease` to get everything ready for release, including code formatting with prettier + tslint and test stage.
+Now we have 2 options:
+  * `npm release:local` to install locally our package through a symlink from the `build` folder to your local npm cache.
+This is very handy in order to test the package from a different project by using `npm link <your package name>`.
+  * `npm release` to finally publish your package in npm.